Lydia Donohue

 • About

 Quilts wallpaper the domestic space of the home.
-The material is made visible in its tessellation of bright patchwork; its design tries to catch the eye but is simultaneously overlooked as a fabric that composes everyday life.
+The material is made visible in its tessellation of bright patchwork; its design tries to catch the eye yet is simultaneously overlooked as a fabric that composes everyday life.
 My work centres around the idea that stitching communities are creative spaces that foster friendships, well-being and carve a group in which to gossip, laugh, cry, and dream.

 BIO